puavo-org/puavo-web/rest/doc/SSO_APP_DEVS.md

 He/she will be directly redirected back to `return_to` url with a `jwt` key.
 The organisation presetting is ignored when Kerberos is active because the organisation will read from the Kerberos ticket.
-This is enabled by default for all remote applications using Opinsys SSO.
+This is enabled by default for all external services using Opinsys SSO.

 ## Implementation help